awslabs/aws-encryption-sdk-specification/tenets.md

 But this requires time and effort.

 Due to the critical nature
-of the data handled by the AWS Encryption SDK this extensive experience MUST NOT be a requirement for review.
+of the data handled by the AWS Encryption SDK, this extensive experience MUST NOT be a requirement for review.
 The reviewer, auditor,